Simogo: History

-In 2004, Simon Flesser was an animator working on movies and commercials.
+In 2004, Simon Flesser was an animator for movies and commercials.
 With the release of the Nintendo DS in the same year, he became interested in developing games for the then-new platform.
-This led him, in 2007, to Southend Interactive, where he produced art for several games.
+In 2007, he produced art for several Southend Interactive games.

-It was while working there that he met the other half of Simogo, Magnus “Gordon” Gardebäck.
-In 2010, the duo decided to leave Southend and create their own company.
-Although roles were not and are not defined, Simon usually makes the artwork, sound and design whereas Gordon codes and does the paperwork.
+While working at Southend Interactive, he met Magnus “Gordon” Gardebäck.
+In 2010, the duo decided to leave and establish their own company.
+Although their roles are not clearly defined, Flesser works on art, sound, and design, while Gardebäck programs and manages paperwork.

-It has become a tradition for Simogo to post a visual collage teasing inspirations for projects the company is currently working on.
+Before releasing a game, Simogo posts a visual collage teasing its inspirations.
 Hints are also visible throughout their blog, often hidden throughout seemingly normal announcements.
 After releasing their games, the company will usually provide insight into the development process as well as explain their previously cryptic clues.

 Following the 2019 release of Sayonara Wild Hearts through Annapurna Interactive, Simogo and Annapurna announced they had reached a multi-year agreement for further publishing of Simogo's games.